-I recently watched the eye-opening Netflix documentary “Pet Fooled” for the fourth time.
+I’ve watched the eye-opening documentary “Pet Fooled” four times.
 Yes, I’ve watched it four times since its release.
 As a pet parent who is extremely cautious about what I feed my dogs, I find every little detail in this hour-long documentary a must-know.
 It breaks down the evolution of dog food and takes a closer look at what’s inside commercial kibbles and pet meals.
 Check out the trailer:

 There are some great takeaways from this documentary.
 Read on as I break down nine of the most noteworthy.
 Please keep in mind, the following isn’t an opinion piece or my personal findings.
 Rather, all information below comes straight from Pet Fooled!

 1. The Large Majority Of The Pet Food Industry Is Monopolized By 5 Major Companies

 Take one stroll down the aisles of your local pet store and you’ll see hundreds of dog food bags.
 You’ll find various brand names, foods geared toward different age ranges, options for different dietary restrictions, and the list goes on.
 With seemingly so many food options on the shelf, it may be hard to believe that only five major companies rule most of the $60+ billion industry (and that figure just covers America).
 So what does this mean?
 Well, a select few companies are dictating what’s inside the majority of commercial pet foods and how they’re produced.

 2. Kibble Was Invented During World War 2

 Prior to WW2, dog food was sold in cans and had a much higher moisture content (it was more species-specific).
 During the war, though, meat became limited and tin was reserved for ammunition.
 So, officials in the pet food industry needed to come up with something more convenient that could be packaged in a bag.
 Enter: Dry Kibble.